amangautam1/WhatsAppUIClone/README.md

 # WhatsApp UI Clone with Flutter

-A WhatsApp UI clone using flutter, almost similar to the original one.
+A WhatsApp UI clone using flutter and written with Dart Language, almost similar to the original one.

 Thanks to <a href="https://github.com/iampawan">Pawan kumar</a> for his tutorials and videos for flutter.